philzook58/philzook58.github.io/_posts/2021-04-03-a-simplified-egraph.md

 The `eclass` field is a union-find dictionary from equivalence classes to vectors of ENodes.
 We tell the underlying `IntDisjointMap` that upon a `union!` of equivalence classes, we will `union` the enode vectors in the codomain of the `IntDisjointMap` to each other.

 The `memo` table is not strictly necessary, but it gives us a good way to lookup which eclass an enode belongs to.
-Otherwise we'd have to brute force search the entire `IntDisjointMap` to find `ENode`s when we want them.
+Otherwise we'd have to brute force search the entire `IntDisjointMap` to find `ENodes` when we want them.

-`ENode`s hold references to `EClass` ids, which unfortunately can go stale.
-We can canonize `ENode`s to use the freshest equivalence class indices.
+`ENodes` hold references to `EClass` ids, which unfortunately can go stale.
+We can canonize `ENodes` to use the freshest equivalence class indices.

 ```julia
 canonize(G::EGraph, f::ENode) = ENode(f.head, [find_root(G.eclass, a) for a in f.args])